s4m77/Kaggle-HMS-2/README.md

 python src/train_mlp.py --config configs/training_mlp.yaml
 ```

 Training scripts use WandB as logger; you may be asked to log into your account beforehand.
+Evaluation of the model is performed at the end of the training stage.